Today, we’ll cover three common questions that investors in equity crowdfunding ask before making their first investment. They are:

 Assume that you expect your first successful investments to start exiting at 5 years.
 Note that most of your companies that fail will happen sooner than that, and typically the really big winners via IPOs could take longer.
 But let’s start with 5 years.

-One method would be spreading your investments over that 5 year time period.
+One method would be to spread your investments over that 5 year time period.
 That would be targeting: 100 investments / 5 years = 20 investments per year, or about 1-2 investments per month on average (assuming that you aren’t hitting the annual Reg CF limits at that rate and your selected investment amount).

 As mentioned above, especially when starting out, it is usually better to go slower at the start since you will be gaining experience.
 That being said, you’ll only truly begin learning by doing and getting some skin in the game, so ensure that you don’t get caught up in analysis mode and never make the leap into your first investment.